FlipperPA/at-t-pihole/README.md

 4. Click `Save`
 5. Click `Home Network`, `IPv6`
 6. Turn `IPv6` to `Off`.
 Their implementation is broken, and will often interfere with devices like Pi-hole.
 You may also find other devices such as the Meta Quest can now connect.
-7. Open an SSH terminal to your Pi Hole again, and bring up the NetworkManager configuration tool:
+7. Open an SSH terminal to your Pi Hole again
-8. Enter the command `sudo nmtui`
+8. Bring up the NetworkManager configuration by entering the command `sudo nmtui`
 9. In the interface, use the cursor arrows and the enter key to select `Edit a connection`, and select `Wired connection 1`.
 10. Under `IPv4 CONFIGURATION` (click `<Show>` if necessary):
     * Addresses: `192.168.1.###` (enter the IP address noted in Step 2)